blueoceandevops/PataBasi/README.md

 # Tracker app

-This is an Android app that takes and sends the device's position to a central server at particular intervals, using data where/when available and SMS when not.
+This is an Android app that takes and sends the device's position at particular intervals, using data where/when available and SMS when not.
 The Android device is intended to be mounted on a vehicle, either permanently (stuck on and wired to the battery) or temporarly (tossed on the dash, and perhaps plugged into a charger in the 12V socket).

 ### Core Functions
 - Takes GPS positions at specificed intervals
-- Sends the positions to a server via mobile data or phone number via SMS
+- Sends the positions via mobile data or SMS

 ### Features
 **GPS management**
 - Between GPS points, the app can turn the GPS off (save battery) or leave it on (when wired to the battery of the vehicle).
   - Default behaviour: turns off GPS between points when running on battery, leaves it on when connected to a charger
 - The interval varies by transmission method; on data more frequent, on SMS less frequent.
 Both the data and SMS intervals can be set by the user.
-  - The fleet manager may in some cases be able to change the intervals; for example an NGO fleet manager may, during a high-security period, wish to decrease the interval of vehicle position sending from 60 to 30 minutes.
+  - The fleet manager may in some cases be able to change the intervals remotely; for example an NGO fleet manager may, during a high-security period, wish to decrease the interval of vehicle position sending from 60 to 30 minutes.

+**Phone credit management**
+- Fleet managers may wish to know and/or top up mobile credit on selected phones.
+This should probably be a standalone app, as more people are likely to want this functionality than are served by the fleet tracker application.

 **Transmission of positions**

-The app can either send positions using mobile data to an endpoint on a server, or can send positions by SMS to a phone number.
+The app can either send positions using mobile data to a particular IP address, or can send positions by SMS to a phone number.
 This depends on the availability of mobile data and the type of deployment.

 When a server back end is present, as in a deployment providing bus location information to the public, the Tracker application:
 - Transmits positions via mobile data whenever possible (the Android device has a functioning data connection).